futureoceanslab/FOL_Studygroup/Sessions/Data Manipulation/readme.md

 JEPA
 09/28/2017

+# Introduction to session

-# Why use dplyr and tidyr?
+Why use dplyr and tidyr?

 - Speed - dplyr and tidyr are really fast
 - Readability - the code syntax is straightforward and easy to read